-Dozens Thought Dead, Hundreds Missing In Laos Dam Collapse
+19 Dead, Nearly 50 Missing In Laos Dam Collapse

 Helicopters and boats have been deployed for survivors, district governor Bounhome Phommasane told the state-run Vientiane Times.

-The newspaper reports that "significant numbers" of people have been rescued and are sheltering at local shelters.
+The newspaper, citing unofficial reports from the provincial government, said about 19 people had been found dead and 49 were believed to still be missing.

 With moderate to heavy rain in the forecast, the governor says the flood level is expected to rise, adding to the several villages affected by the initial dam break.
-Agence France-Presse says seven villages have been affected.
+Provincial officials were quoted in the Times as saying seven villages had been affected.

 The official Lao News Agency (KPL) acknowledged, "the disaster has claimed several human lives, left hundreds missing and more than 1,300 families (6.600 people) homeless."